 - A “New Applicant Counseling Interview” completed with the Dean or designated faculty member of the Health Sciences Division.

 - An official transcript and nursing course syllabi, or outlines with earned grades.

 - Written permission and the address of the previous school of nursing for Texarkana College to obtain a letter of reference.
 (Late applications may result in delay of transfer process).

 NOTE: Credit will not be granted for nursing courses taken more than 2 years prior to application.
-Some remedial work may be required prior to admission as a transfer student.
+Some testing and remedial work may be required prior to admission as a transfer student.